How Much Back Child Support Is A Felony In Texas

 Can My Driver’s License Be Suspended For Not Paying Child Support In Texas?

-When a non-custodial parent falls behind on payments, the Texas Attorney General’s office can initiate a process to suspend their driver’s license.
-This can create a cycle of hardship, as losing your license can make it even more difficult to find or maintain employment, which in turn can affect your ability to pay child support.
-If you find yourself in this situation, it’s crucial to seek legal advice and explore options for addressing your arrears.
-You might also want to look into the potential for amnesty programs that could help you get back on track.
+When a non-custodial parent falls behind on payments, the Texas Child Support Division can initiate a process to suspend their driver’s license.
+This can create a cycle of hardship, as losing your license can make it even more challenging to find or maintain employment, which in turn can affect your ability to pay child support.

 What Can I Do If The Non-Custodial Parent Is Not Paying Child Support?